Abundance and distribution of selected species

 in the Communication: Our life insurance, our natural capital: an EU biodiversity strategy to 2020 (COM(2011) 244) the European Commission has adopted a new strategy to halt the loss of biodiversity and ecosystem services in the EU by 2020.
 There are six main targets, and 20 actions to help Europe reach its goal.
 The six targets cover: - Full implementation of EU nature legislation to protect biodiversity - Better protection for ecosystems, and more use of green infrastructure - More sustainable agriculture and forestry - Better management of fish stocks - Tighter controls on invasive alien species - A bigger EU contribution to averting global biodiversity loss

 Have the declines in common species in Europe been halted?

 a. common birds

-Trend information is derived from annually operated national breeding bird surveys spanning different periods from 18 European countries, obtained through the Pan-European Common Bird Monitoring scheme (PECBM) (1).
-A software package named TRIM (Trends and Indices for Monitoring data) (which allows for missing counts in the time series and yields unbiased yearly indices and standard errors using Poisson regression) is used to calculate national species' indices and then to combine these into supranational indices for species, weighted by estimates of national population sizes.
-Weighting allows for the fact that different countries hold different proportions of each species' European population.
-Updated population size estimates, derived from BirdLife International (2004) are used for weighting.
+Trend information is derived from annual national breeding bird surveys in 27 European countries and spanning different periods.
+These surveys are obtained through the Pan-European Common Bird Monitoring scheme (PECBM) (1).
+A software package named TRIM (Trends and Indices for Monitoring data) is used to calculate national species' indices and then to combine these into supranational indices for species, weighted by estimates of national population sizes.
+TRIM allows for missing counts in the time series and yields unbiased yearly indices and standard errors using Poisson regression.
+Weighting is applied to allow for the fact that different countries hold different proportions of each species' European population.
+Updated population size estimates, derived from BirdLife International , are used for weighting.
 Although national schemes differ in count methods in the field, these differences do not influence the supranational results because the indices are standardised before being combined.
 An improved hierarchical imputation procedure was introduced in 2005 to calculate supranational indices.
 Supranational indices for species were then combined on a geometric scale to create multi-species indicators.
 For more details see Gregory et al. 2005.

 List of species